-Filtering is used to permit or deny traffic reaching certain parts of our network.
-Without filtering traffic can go anywhere, if you look at the picture above you probably don’t want IP packets from the internet to freely enter your network.
+Filtering permits or denies traffic reaching certain parts of our network.
+Without filtering, traffic can go anywhere, if you look at the picture above you probably don’t want IP packets from the internet to freely enter your network.
 You can also use an access-list to block IP packets from 126.96.36.199 /24 going to 188.8.131.52 /24 or something else.

 You can put them inbound on the interface which means that all packets that reach your router will hit the access-list and will have to be checked against the access-list.

 Another option is to put the access-list outbound.
 In this case, IP packets will go through the router, and once they leave the interface, they will be checked against the access-list.
 When you place an access-list outbound, this is what your router will do:

 - Your router will check if it knows about the destination by looking in its routing table.

 - If there is no entry in the routing table, the IP packet will be discarded.

 - If there is an entry in the routing table, it will select the correct outgoing interface.

 - If there is no access-list, the IP packet will be sent out of the interface.